 If you haven’t heard by now, there’s a lot of people that have a mobile phone.
 (Massive understatement) 153.9 million smartphones were sold in Q2 of 2012 alone which means that over 54% of all people that have a mobile phone use a smartphone.
 The Financial Times cites a recent JP Morgan prediction that 657 million smartphones will leave stores in 2012 worldwide.
 Whoa…

 One of the big changes that we’re seeing from this trend is that people are searching more and more for “stuff” on their phones and even making purchases.
 (I did it last week) The searches they’re making are very locally focused too which is an important thing to note for all small businesses that have a website.
-Looking good and making it easy for users to find what they want on their mobile phones is becoming a critical aspect of internet marketing.
+Looking good and making it easy for users to find what they want on their mobile phones is becoming a critical aspect of digital marketing and web design.
 Why?
 Because bad experiences hurt your brand.
 Bad experiences tick off your customers.
 Bad experiences hurt sales.

 So what do customers want from a mobile site?
 Fully 72 percent of users said in a recent Google study that mobile-friendly sites were important to them.
 96 percent of consumers say they’ve encountered sites that were clearly not designed for mobile devices.
 74 percent said that they would be more likey to revisit a mobile website and 55 percent said that a frustrating experience on a mobile website would hurt the perception of the brand.